How to Connect Zoom and Microsoft Teams in 2023

 This means everyone joins the same meeting from either Zoom or Microsoft Teams.
 You get one interface and one management suite.

 Mio syncs the conversations your employees have on Microsoft Teams and Zoom.
-Once installed behind the scenes, our tech translates your Teams messages to Zoom Chat – and vice versa.
+Once installed behind the scenes, our tech translates your Teams messages to Zoom Team Chat – and vice versa.

 It grabs messages sent from Microsoft Team to Zoom users, and delivers them on the other app.